 The home has a system in place to assure residents have access to their own petty cash 24/7 without waiting for a member of the administrative team to arrive at the building.
+Staff working on-site should also be able to respond without having to call to access funds.
 Homes have implemented various systems to meet this outcome.
 Among the most common is a cash box that a nurse can access at resident request.